PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/ToolbarIconsSidePanel.png
 	:alt: Buttons for remove distractions.

-Really you don't need these panels all the time open, you always can edit the properties of an object by pressing ``Q``, it opens a quick edit dialog with the the property grid inside:
+Really you don't need these panels all the time open, you always can edit the properties of an object by pressing ``Q``, it opens a quick edit dialog with  the property grid inside:

 .. image:: images/QuickEditDialog.png
 	:alt: Edit the object in place.